GrammaTech/ddisasm/doc/ddisasm.md

 :   print debugging information

 -o, --output *FILE*
-:   name of the output gtirb file (by default it is (*binary*).gtirb)
+:   name of the output gtirb file (by default it is *BINARY.gtirb*)

 -p, --print *FILE*
 :	print the assembly code of the binary using the **gtirb-pprinter**

 -s, --section *SECTION-NAME*
-:   consider the *SECTION-NAME* as a code section for the disassembly.
-By default
+:   consider the section *SECTION-NAME* as an additional code section
-    the following code sections are considered: `.text`, `.plt`, `.init`, `.fini`, and `.plt.got`.
+    for the disassembly.
+By default the following code sections are
+    considered: `.text`, `.plt`, `.init`, `.fini`, and `.plt.got`.
     This option allows considering additional sections.

 -d, --data-section *SECTION-NAME*
-:   consider the *SECTION-NAME* as a data section for the
+:   consider the section *SECTION-NAME* as an additional data section
-    disassembly.
+    for the disassembly.
 By default the following data sections are
     considered: `.got`, `.got.plt`, `.data.rel.ro`, `.init_array`,
     `.fini_array`, `rodata`, `data`, and `.bss`.
 This option allows considering additional sections.

 -p, --profile *FILE*
 :   generate souffle profiling information into *FILE*.
 This profiling information